jmmack/example-scripts/compositions/README.md

-Look at the most up-to-date script
+Use the script with the latest time stamp